Skip Navigation

 NIS_STRATUM is a four-digit stratum identifier used to post-stratify hospitals for the calculation of universe and frame weights.
 Prior to 1998, this data element was named STRATUM.

-NIS_STRATUM includes the hospital's census region, ownership/control, location/teaching, and bedsize.
+NIS_STRATUM includes the hospital's census region or division, ownership/control, location/teaching, and bedsize.
 Information was obtained from the AHA Annual Survey of Hospitals.

 • A metropolitan statistical area is considered urban, and a non-metro statistical area is rural.